-The pages that are in the WordPress are the pages of the posts you put up.
+The pages that are in WordPress are the pages of the posts you put up.
 The posts get collective over the posting time and then they form a page in the blog.
-Supposedly, you post 5 post a day ranging with images and texts, so each page of the WordPress can accommodate a certain number of images and texts, the moment it gets filled, the matter gets transferred to the next page.
-The posts don’t follow the chorology, but there are features that are accommodated in the pages in the form of parenting that allows you to categorize them accordingly.
+Supposedly, you post 5 posts a day ranging in images and texts, so each page of the WordPress can accommodate a certain number of images and texts, the moment it gets filled, the matter gets transferred to the next page.
+The posts don’t follow the chronology, but there are features that are accommodated in the pages in the form of parenting that allows you to categorize them accordingly.

 A page can have a download section for the users where you have put something for your users that can be downloaded by them, so you can create a page for each of the downloads and then can make them all have a parent page named ‘Download’.
 This makes the whole thing managed in a very appropriate way.

-Moreover if you find it hard to create a template then WordPress has a solution for this too.
+Moreover, if you find it hard to create a template then WordPress has a solution for this too.
 You can have thousands of themes that can be downloaded for free, each one having a unique style of presentation.
-They gel with the existing posts of yours and make you blog turn right away according to the design of the theme.
-Now how cool is that!
+They sync with the existing posts of yours and make your blog turn right away according to the design of the theme.
+Now, how cool is that!

 A theme is nothing but the layout of your blog.
 A theme represents the design structure of your blog, as in, how the blog looks to the user when he visits it.
-The in general WordPress deals with the functionality of the blog such as, adding comments, managing the user etc. while the theme make sure how the added information is looking at the blog.
+The in general WordPress deals with the functionality of the blog such as, adding comments, managing the user, etc. while the theme makes sure how the added information is looking at the blog.

-Changing the theme in the WordPress is as easy as changing your clothes, here all it takes is a click and your whole blog is transformed into according to the style theme.
-You just have to simply download and install the theme and all this is takes care of in few clicks.
-The WordPress has a huge collection of themes to suit every mood and taste and you can never run out of themes ever.
-Even if you find yourself not liking any theme that is on offer, which is almost impossible, then too you can get a theme made according to your liking by any freelance web designers over the internet that make themes for the WordPress.
+Changing the theme in WordPress is as easy as changing your clothes, here all it takes is a click and your whole blog is transformed according to the style theme.
+You just have to simply download and install the theme and all this is taken care of in a few clicks.
+WordPress has a huge collection of themes to suit every mood and taste and you can never run out of themes ever.
+Even if you find yourself not liking any theme that is on offer, which is almost impossible, then, too, you can get a theme made according to your liking by any freelance web designer over the internet that makes themes for WordPress.

 Understanding WordPress Plug-Ins

-WordPress has a very powerful plug-in system that allows you to add any function you want in your blog.
-Plug-ins is pluggable and in WordPress you can make changes accordingly and using them to maintain and make changes into your blog is quite easy and effective.
+WordPress has a very powerful plug-in system that allows you to add any function you want to your blog.
+Plug-ins are pluggable and in WordPress, you can make changes accordingly, and using them to maintain and make changes to your blog is quite easy and effective.

 WordPress.com is the site that is been made and maintained by the people who have made the WordPress software.
 It is like the blogging software that comes with more powerful engine that makes you have the most professional look and experience.
-The cherry on the cake being, its subscription is free!
+The cherry on the cake is, its subscription is free!
 You can anytime subscribe to WordPress.com to receive the live updates and feeds, and you can do this all by just becoming the user; you don’t need to have a blog or you don’t need to do any blogging for it.
-Once you become the member the WordPress keeps a track on your visits and auto fills your data.
+Once you become the member the WordPress keeps track of your visits and auto-fills your data.

-As the WordPress is an online community you can have the live updates and you don’t need to have tech knowledge to know a thing or two about the WordPress.com.
-Everything is quite easy and understandable here and you can have your user name upgraded to admin where you can co admin a blog.
+As WordPress is an online community you can have live updates and you don’t need to have the tech knowledge to know a thing or two about WordPress.com.
+Everything is quite easy and understandable here and you can have your user name upgraded to admin where you can co-admin a blog.
 For example, you and your group of friends are running a blog on various topics that don’t fall on the single blog.
 So you have to setup different blogs for the different subjects and you will end up having several blogs.
 WordPress.com allows you to go through every blog for guest posting and commenting, making it all way neater.
-Moreover at WordPress.com the accounts are free so you save the hosting fee too.
+Moreover, at WordPress.com the accounts are free so you save the hosting fee too.